seacevedo/texas_claims_billing/README.md

 * `int_detail_union`: Derived from the `stg_inst_billing_detail` and `stg_prof_billing_detail` models.
 We perform a union join on both models and select only unique rows.
 * `int_header_union`: Derived from the `stg_inst_billing_header` and `stg_prof_billing_header` models.
 We perform a union join on both models and select only unique rows.
 * `int_provider_consolidate`: Solely derived from `int_header_union`.
 In this dataset, three types of provider are present: `billing` (submits insurance claims for reimbursement), `rendering` (individual that renders the m edical service, usually some sort of doctor), and `referring` (person who directed the patient to the rendering provider).
 Here we consolidate the data from all three providers by seperating it out into Common Table Expressions (CTEs) and performing a union join on all three CTEs, selecting only unique rows.

+We will then turn our attention to our Data Warehouse Layer, where we will finally implement our Star Schema outlined above.
+It contains eight data models, each corresponding to the tables we described in our data model:

+#### Data Warehouse Layer

+* `dim_date`: Derived from `int_detail_union`.
+Unique dates are selected and data like month, day, quarter, etc are extracted from each date.
+* `dim_employee`: Derived from `int_header_union`.
+The model is built by selecting only columns relating to employee data.
+* `dim_employer`: Derived from `int_header_union`.
+The model is built by selecting only columns relating to employer data.
+* `dim_facility`: Derived from `int_header_union`.
+The model is built by selecting only columns relating to medical facility data.
+* `dim_insurer`: Derived from `int_header_union`.
+The model is built by selecting only columns relating to insurer data.
+* `dim_provider`: Derived from `int_provider_consolidate`.
+The model is built by selecting only columns relating to provider data.
+* `dim_service`: Derived from `int_header_union` and `int_detail_union`.
+The model is built by creating CTEs of both of these models and left join on them.
+Only unique rows are then selected.
+* `fct_claims_billing`: Derived from `int_header_union`, `int_detail_union`, and `int_provider_consolidate`.
+The model is built by creating CTEs of all three models and performing left joins on them.

+Finally, we will describe our Data Marts layer, which can be used for reporting purposes.
+As mentioned previosuly, we will focus on developing data marts for two business processes: `Claims Billing Overview` and `Clinical Outcomes`.

+#### Data Marts Layer

+* `obt_claims_billing`: Derived from `dim_insurer`, `dim_date`, and `fct_claims_billing`.
+We first perform an inner join on all three tables, and select only unique rows.
+We then redefine the grain of our resulting table by summing the total bill charge amount, payment amount, days charged, and days paid for each day.
+* `obt_clinical_outcomes`: Derived from `dim_date`, `dim_employee`, `dim_facility`, `dim_provider`, `dim_service`, and `fct_claims_billing`.
+The model is built by performing and inner join on all three tables.
+Unlike `obt_claims_billing` the grain is not redefined: rather it remains the same as `fct_claims_billing`, where each row corresponds to one line item within a bill.
+In this case you can think of the grain as a single procedure listed within the line item of a bill.